gzerze/MM-OPES_for_PK1/README.md

 # Repository Overview
-This repository contains all the input files and simulation scripts necessary to reproduce the results presented in the manuscript.
+This repository contains all the input files and simulation scripts needed to reproduce the simulations of the paper.

 # Folder Structure
 Qstem1_Qstem2/

-Contains input files for simulations employing  $Q_{stem1}$ and $Q_{stem2}$ as distinct collective variables (CVs).
+Contains input files for simulations employing  $Q_{stem1}$ and $Q_{stem2}$ as two orthogonal collective variables (CVs).
 Simulations were performed over a temperature range of 300–480 K.

 Structure:

 mdp/: Contains the GROMACS .mdp files.
 0/, 1/, 2/, ..., 7/: These folders include the PLUMED input files (plumed files) and GROMACS .tpr files.

 Nhb1_Nhb2/

 Contains input files for simulations using $N_{HB1}$ and $N_{HB2}$ as two orthogonal CVs.
 Simulations were performed over a temperature range of 300–480 K.